 The Local Pack

 As you can see, three lucky businesses get the honor of landing in what we call the “Local Pack” or the “Map Pack.”
 This map will almost always display three search results.
 The factors that go into how these results are ranked are very similar to the factors that determine the 10 organic results beneath.
 However, the local map pack places a bit more weight on location and proximity.

 You may even notice that the map looks a little different for a “near me” search v.s. an “in my city” search.
 To Google, “near me” indicates you’re interested in the closest business you can find, opposed to someone in your zip code.

 If you’re a local business or organization this is something you want in on.
 It’s extremely valuable internet real estate.

 So we know what it is, but how many people are really making these kinds of searches?
 And when they do, who’s getting all the clicks?

-In 2017, 97% of consumers looked for a local business online, and 28% of searches for something nearby resulted in a purchase.
+In 2017, 28% of searches for something nearby resulted in a purchase.

 There’s no denying that people are taking to Google to find local businesses and service providers to meet their needs.
 In fact, in the past three years, there has been an 85% increase in “where to buy” searches.
 Even as big box stores and online retailers grow, people are still looking for local retailers.